skplunkerin/brackeys-proto-controller/README.md

 - Sprinting
 - Free-fly mode

+## Installation
+Drag proto_controller folder into the "addons" folder at the root of your Godot project.
+If no addons folder, create one manually.

 ## License
 This repo is freely available under the CC0 license.
 For more info see LICENSE file.